 Brazil is the world’s 5th largest country, and Latin America’s largest country.
 Brazil includes 26 states plus a Federal District.
-The mining sector of the country comprises almost 7% of its GDP.
+Mineral production in the country contributed an estimated US$43.7B of gross value to Brazilian GDP in 2020.
 With rich mineral resources, Brazil is a leading mineral exporter.

 Gold in Brazil has a long history stretching as far back as the 1700s, when a gold rush in the then-Portuguese colony opened the country up to the major gold-producing region of Ouro Preto — Portuguese for “black gold.”